GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Introduction

-\textbf{Increasing utility and effective forgetting.} Existing unlearning methods use unprincipled allocation of model unlearning weights across forget samples.
+\textbf{Increased utility and effective forgetting.} Existing unlearning methods use unprincipled allocation of model unlearning weights across forget samples.
 For example, prior fine-tuning-based approaches typically construct the unlearning objective by averaging per-sample losses with retention-unrelated weights that are often uniform or determined solely by the forget sample itself, without considering the influence of the sample on model performance over the retained set.
-Neglecting the attributional impact of a sample leads to unintentional forgetting of useful knowledge and consequent utility loss: for example, unlearning a training instance from a particular class can disproportionately degrade performance on that same class, compared to unlearning unrelated instances~\cite{koh2017understanding}. \textbf{Our solution involves a novel data-attribution-driven unlearning framework.} To address the limitations of retention-unaware unlearning, we propose \textit{GUARD} (\textbf{G}uided \textbf{U}nlearning \textbf{A}nd \textbf{R}etention via \textbf{D}ata attribution), a novel unlearning framework that explicitly incorporates data attribution metrics into the unlearning objective; GUARD dynamically adjusts unlearning weights based on the influence of each forget sample on the performance of the model over the retained data.
-More concretely, GUARD allocates unlearning weights in such a way that the data-wise loss weight is inversely proportional to the sample-wise contribution to retention, reducing the likelihood of unintentionally degrading retained knowledge.
+Neglecting the attributional impact of a sample leads to unintentional forgetting of useful knowledge and consequent utility loss: For example, unlearning a training instance from a particular class can disproportionately degrade performance on that same class when compared to unlearning unrelated instances~\cite{koh2017understanding}.
+Our solution involves a novel data-attribution-driven unlearning framework termed \textit{GUARD} (\textbf{G}uided \textbf{U}nlearning \textbf{A}nd \textbf{R}etention via \textbf{D}ata attribution), which explicitly incorporates data attribution metrics into the unlearning objective.

+GUARD dynamically adjusts unlearning weights based on the influence of each forget sample on the performance of the model over the retained data.
+More precisely, GUARD allocates unlearning weights in such a way that the data-wise loss weight is inversely proportional to the sample-wise contribution to retention, reducing the likelihood of unintentionally degrading of retained knowledge.
 To ensure effective forgetting, we also introduce a temperature-controlled reverse unification mechanism that regulates the variance of unlearning weights across samples.
 This principled reallocation strategy enables GUARD to both mitigate retention degradation by down-weighting high-retention-impact samples, and to maintain effective forgetting by carefully calibrating the degree of adjustment.